Nazca lines: Rediscovery

 Paul Kosok, an American historian from Long Island University in New York, is credited as the first scholar to study the Nazca Lines in depth.
 While in Peru in 1940–41 to study ancient irrigation systems, he flew over the lines and realized that one was in the shape of a bird.
 Another chance observation helped him see how lines converged on the horizon at the winter solstice in the Southern Hemisphere.

-He began to study how the lines might have been created, as well as to try to determine their purpose.
+Kosok began to study how the lines might have been created, as well as to try to determine their purpose.
 He was joined by archaeologist Richard P. Schaedel from the United States, and Maria Reiche, a German mathematician and archaeologist from Lima, to try to determine the purpose of the Nazca Lines.
 They proposed that the figures were designed as astronomical markers on the horizon to show where the sun and other celestial bodies rose on significant dates.
 Archaeologists, historians, and mathematicians have all tried to determine the purpose of the lines.

 Determining how they were made has been easier than determining why they were made.
 Scholars have theorized that the Nazca people could have used simple tools and surveying equipment to construct the lines.
 Archaeological surveys have found wooden stakes in the ground at the end of some lines, which supports this theory.
 One such stake was carbon-dated and was the basis for establishing the age of the design complex.

 Joe Nickell, an American investigator of the paranormal, religious artifacts, and folk mysteries, reproduced the figures in the early twenty-first century by using the same tools and technology that would have been available to the Nazca people.
 In so doing, he refuted the 1969 hypothesis of Erich von Däniken, who suggested that "ancient astronauts" had constructed these works.
+With careful planning and simple technologies, Nickell proved that a small team of people could recreate even the largest figures within days, without any aerial assistance.
 Scientific American characterized Nickell's work as "remarkable in its exactness" when compared to the existing lines.
-With careful planning and simple technologies, Nickell proved that a small team of people could recreate even the largest figures within days, without any aerial assistance.

 Most of the lines are formed on the ground by a shallow trench, with a depth between 10 and 15 cm.
-Such trenches were made by removing for a portion of the design, the reddish-brown, iron oxide-coated pebbles that cover the surface of the Nazca Desert.
+Such trenches were made by removing the reddish-brown, iron oxide-coated pebbles that cover the surface of the Nazca Desert.
 When this gravel is removed, the light-colored clay earth exposed in the bottom of the trench contrasts sharply in color and tone with the surrounding land surface, producing visible lines.
 This sub-layer contains high amounts of lime.
 With moisture from morning mist, it hardens to form a protective layer that shields the lines from winds, thereby preventing erosion.